dleutnant/swmmr/README.md

 ## Acknowledgments

-This package has been developed in the course of the project [STBMOD](https://www.fh-muenster.de/forschung/forschungskatalog/projekt.php?pr_id=722), carried out at the [Institute for Infrastructure, Water, Resources, Environment (IWARU)](https://en.fh-muenster.de/iwaru/index.php) of the
+This package has been mainly developed in the course of the project [STBMOD](https://www.fh-muenster.de/forschung/forschungskatalog/projekt.php?pr_id=722), carried out at the [Institute for Infrastructure, Water, Resources, Environment (IWARU)](https://en.fh-muenster.de/iwaru/index.php) of the